 - Prepare an answer to questions about your war experience.
 Most veterans have some difficulty sharing what happened in combat and the toll that those experiences had on them.
 Prepare a brief response for acquaintances and a lengthier answer for close family members and friends.

 - Connect with other veterans.
-Veterans often report that the friendship and support of other veterans is critical to effectively transitioning to civilian life.
-Other veterans have an intuitive understanding of the experience and impact of being in combat and of the additional challenges that veteran students face on college campuses.
+Veterans often report that the friendship and support of other veterans is critical to effectively transitioning to civilian life and college.

 - Grieve for and honor those who did not make it back.
-It is important for veterans to grieve the loss of friends and to experience and work through the emotions that are understandably attached to these losses.
+It is important and necessary to grieve for lost friends and work through the emotions that are understandably attached to these losses.
 Work to live a life worthy of the ultimate sacrifice made by fallen comrades.